asimpatan/AtliQ-Hardware-Performance-Growth-and-Data-Analytics/README.md

-#  AtliQ-Hardware-Performance-Growth-and-Data-Analytics - POWER BI
+#  Atliq-Hardware-Performance-Growth-and-Data-Analytics - POWER BI
 This project harnessed data to stimulate growth and reveal significant insights for AtliQ Hardware.

 ## Project Overview:
   Atliq Hardware, a company specializing in computer hardware sales, is undertaking a critical data analytics project to enhance decision-making and competitiveness.
   This initiative is driven by recent losses in the Latin American market and increasing competition from rivals like Dell.

-### Company Profile:
+## Business Model:
-## Business Model: Atliq Hardware manufactures and sells computer hardware to various clients including well-known retailers such as Croma, Best Buy, Staples, and Flipkart.
+  Atliq Hardware manufactures and sells computer hardware to various clients including well-known retailers such as Croma, Best Buy, Staples, and Flipkart.
 ### The company operates through two main platforms:
       Brick & Mortar: Croma, Best Buy
       E-commerce: Amazon, Flipkart